History of the Jews in Lithuania: The Soviet era (1944–1990)

+At the same time there were members of the Jewish community working in civil offices that would routinely discriminate against Lithuanians including taking portions of their pay in the name of superiority especially in Vilnius.

 Jews in modern Lithuania

 The Jewish population of Lithuania continues a slow decline.
 In the 2001 census, there were 4,007 Jews by ethnicity.
 This declined by 2011 to 3,050 and 2,256 by 2021.
 The Jews also had the oldest age profiles; 41% of Jews were in the 60+ age demographic and only 13.2% were under the age of 20.
 There were also 192 Karaims by ethnicity for a total of 2,448; this was a significant decrease from the number of 423 in 2011.
-However, Karaims have historically defined themselves as ethnically distinct from Jews in Lithuania.
+Karaims have historically defined themselves as ethnically distinct from Jews in Lithuania.
 In both the 2001 and 2011 census, Jews were Lithuania's fifth biggest ethnic minority, behind Poles, Russians, Belarusians and Ukrainians, and just ahead of Germans.

 Interest among descendants of Lithuanian Jews has spurred tourism and a renewal in research and preservation of the community's historic resources and possessions.
 Increasing numbers of Lithuanian Jews are interested in learning and practising the use of Yiddish.
 In 2000, the Jewish population of the country was 3,600.

 The beginning of the 21st century was marked by conflicts between members of Chabad-Lubavitch and secular leaders.
 In 2005, Chief Rabbi Sholom Ber Krinsky was physically removed from the Synagogue by two men hired by the community's secular leader Mr. Alperovich, who then declared a new Chief Rabbi.
 For more detail, see Chabad-Lubavitch related controversies: Lithuania.